Władysław Bortnowski

 Władysław Bortnowski (12 November 1891 – 21 November 1966) was a Polish historian, military commander and one of the highest ranking generals of the Polish Army.
-He is most famous for commanding the Pomorze Army in the Battle of the Bzura during the invasion of Poland in 1939.
+He is most famous for commanding the Pomorze Army in the Battle of the Bzura during the Nazi invasion of Poland in 1939.
 He is also notable for serving as president of the Józef Piłsudski Institute of America between 1961 and 1962.

 Education and the Great War

 Bortnowski was born on 12 November 1891 in Radom, Congress Poland, Russian Empire.
 Upon graduating from a gymnasium in Zhytomir, he enrolled into the Imperial Moscow University as a medical student, only to transfer after one year to the Jagiellonian University in Kraków.
 There, he completed his medical studies.
 From 1908, he was a member of the Union for Active Struggle, and from 1912, a member of the Riflemen's Association.
 In 1913, he completed his training as a NCO, followed by his graduation as an officer in the ranks of the Rifleman's Association.
 With the outbreak of the Great War, Bortnowski interrupted his higher studies and joined the Polish Legions where he commanded a platoon in the ranks of the 1st Infantry Regiment.
 Next, as a second lieutenant, he commanded a company in the 5th Infantry Regiment, followed by a position as adjutant of the 7th Infantry Regiment of the 1st Brigade.
 On Christmas Day 1914, Bortnowski was wounded at the battle of Łowczówek.
 Following the events of the Oath Crisis in 1917, he was arrested and interned at the Fort Beniaminów POW camp in Beniaminów from July 1917 until his release in April 1918.
 From his release from Beniaminów to October 1918, Bortnowski acted as commander of the Kraków branch of the Polish Military Organisation.